speedata/publisher/doc/manual/doc/description-de/commandline.md

 Aufruf des Publishers über Kommandozeile
 ========================================

-    sp --help
+    $ sp --help
-    Usage: sp [parameter] command
+    Usage: [parameter] command
     -h, --help                   Show this help
         --autoopen               Open the PDF file (MacOS X and Linux only) --data=NAME              Name of the XML data file.
 Defaults to 'data.xml'.
-Use '-' for STDIN
-        --dummy                  Don't read a data file, use '<data />' as input -x, --extra-dir=DIR          Additional directory for file search --filter=FILTER          Run XPROC filter before publishing starts --grid                   Display background grid.
+Use '-' for STDIN --dummy                  Don't read a data file, use '<data />' as input -c, --config=NAME            Read the config file with the given NAME.
+Default: 'publisher.cfg' --[no-]cutmarks          Display cutmarks in the document
+    -x, --extra-dir=DIR          Additional directory for file search --filter=FILTER          Run XPROC filter before publishing starts --grid                   Display background grid.
 Disable with --no-grid --[no-]local             Add local directory to the search path.
+Default is true.
-Default is true --layout=NAME            Name of the layout file.
+        --layout=NAME            Name of the layout file.
 Defaults to 'layout.xml' --jobname=NAME           The name of the resulting PDF file (without extension), default is 'publisher'
-        --mainlanguage=NAME      The document's main language in locale format, for example en_US.
+        --mainlanguage=NAME      The document's main language in locale format, for example 'en' or 'en_US'.
         --outputdir=DIR          Copy PDF and protocol to this directory --profile                Run publisher with profiling on (internal use) --runs=NUM               Number of publishing runs
         --startpage=NUM          The first page number
         --show-gridallocation    Show the allocated grid cells
         --systemfonts            Use system fonts
-        --timeout=SEC            Exit after SEC seconds
+        --trace                  Show debug messages and some tracing PDF output --timeout=SEC            Exit after SEC seconds
-        --trace                  Show debug messages and some tracing PDF output -v, --var=VAR=VALUE          Set a variable for the publishing run --verbose                Print a bit of debugging output --version                Show version information
+    -v, --var=VAR=VALUE          Set a variable for the publishing run --verbose                Print a bit of debugging output --version                Show version information
         --wd=DIR                 Change working directory
         --xml                    Output as (pseudo-)XML (for list-fonts)

     Commands
-          list-fonts             List installed fonts (use together with --xml for copy/paste)
           clean                  Remove publisher generated files
           compare                Compare files for quality assurance
           doc                    Open documentation
+          list-fonts             List installed fonts (use together with --xml for copy/paste)
+          run                    Start publishing (default)
           watch                  Start watchdog / hotfolder
-          run                    Start publishing (default)

 Erklärung der Kommandozeilenparameter
 -------------------------------------